PolyphasicDevTeam/stayawake/README.md

  - The file specified with `-c CONF` CLI option
  - In the same folder as the executable(`./stayawake.conf`)
  - $HOME/.config/stayawake/stayawake.conf
-Finally, run `./stayawake-gtk.py` or `./stayawake-qt.py`.
+Finally, run `./stayawake-qt.py`.
+You can optionally install the .desktop file into your application directory to make stayawake available as a desktop application.
+Remember to change the path to icon.

 #### Windows with binary:
 Download the release binaries and extract the folder.
 Run 'stayawake-conf.exe' to configure StayAwake.
 "Save local" means to save the config file in the same folder as the executable and "Save user" means to save the file in your user config folder.
 You can only have a one user config, but any number of local configs.
 StayAwake always tries to read the local config first.
-It will try to read your user config only when there is no file named 'stayawake.conf' in the same folder as the executable.
+The user config file will only be read when there is no file named 'stayawake.conf' in the same folder as the executable.

-### GTK+ or Qt
-StayAwake offers two frontends: GTK+3 and Qt5.
-Qt5 is available cross-platform while GTK+3 is only available on Linux for the most part.
-If you are using Linux, you can use the one you prefer.
-For other u

 ### Alarm Sounds
 You can select files from [this](https://www.dropbox.com/s/dihn9m58wfnyxwk/alarm.rar) which is linked to by the now-abandoned [NMO](https://github.com/PolyphasicDevTeam/NoMoreOversleeps).
 Choose shorter alarms over longer ones.